cumc/handson-tutorials/setup/README.md

 Overall, this should take an hour to install everything.
 Ideally, you would only need to do this once.

-The purpose of this job is to setup packages. **Once you are done with the setup, you can quite the `tmate` session and cancel the job to stop the charges.**
+The purpose of this job is to setup packages. **Once you are done with the setup, you should quit the `tmate` session and cancel the job to stop the unncessary cost running this setup server.**

 ## Start a Server using `mm_jobman.sh`